 Delta-8 THC is found in small amounts in hemp and cannabis plants, and because it’s legal to grow hemp in the US, this cannabinoid is often sourced from it.
-CBD is typically derived from hemp and refined into isolates, which are then turned into delta-8.
-Therefore, delta-8 requires additional processing at a higher cost, but the high demand for the product makes up for it.
+CBD is typically derived from hemp and refined into isolates, which are then turned into Delta-8.
+Therefore, Delta-8 requires additional processing at a higher cost, but the outcome is worth it!

 Finding Safe, High-Quality Delta-8

-Because the market for delta-8 THC is relatively new, many users are struggling to find high-quality products that live up to their claims.
-When looking for products containing delta-8 and other beneficial cannabinoids such as CBD, count on Earthy Now to provide lab-tested, safe, and high-quality pre-rolls, isolate tablets, and more.
-Whether you’re running an online shop or a retail store, we can help you stock it with top-shelf cannabis products.
+Because the market for Delta-8 THC is relatively new, many users are struggling to find high-quality products that live up to their claims.
+When looking for products containing Delta-8 and other beneficial cannabinoids such as CBD, look for a company’s certificate of analysis (COA) to be sure it is what it says it is.

 Disclaimer – Information is provided for educational purposes.
 It does not, and is not intended to, constitute legal advice or medical advice.
 We attempt to be accurate and up to date but the legality of cannabinoids and the science of cannabis is evolving.
 The author is neither a lawyer or a legal expert, nor a doctor or medical expert.
 You should check with your local authorities and medical providers before buying or using any products.